What is plyometrics?

 - plyometric push-ups (often called a plyo push-up).

-Some of the most popular equipment for plyometrics training includes:
+Popular equipment for plyometrics training

 We highly recommend using padded boxes and hurdles, as this greatly reduces the potential risk and severity of injury.